 If a clothing company overproduces a type of blouse, the extras might be put on sale.
 Overproduction in biology has more serious consequences.
 If organisms living in an area create more offspring than the environment can maintain, some of them will die.
 Charles Darwin noticed this and, as part of the process of natural selection, overproduction examples were incorporated into his theory of evolution.

 How to Win

 Natural selection has been described as “survival of the fittest.”
 In this context, “fit” does not necessarily mean largest, toughest or smartest.
 It refers to the organism that is best suited to surviving and reproducing in a given environment.
 For example, it could have a variation in a particular body part that makes it better at acquiring food.
 However, "survival of the fittest" does not always imply competition.
 For some species, survival and reproduction are best obtained through cooperation.

 Natural selection occurs in specific populations of organisms because of several factors.
 It begins with overproduction.
-Each generation has more offspring than can be supported by the environment.
+Overproduction by definition, in biology, means that each generation has more offspring than can be supported by the environment.
 Because of this, competition takes place for limited resources.
 Individuals have traits that are passed down to offspring.
 Some of these traits give individuals an advantage when it comes to surviving to reproduce.
 The organisms with these traits are more likely to live and have offspring who will inherit the helpful traits.

 Food for Thought